Swoyam21/Swoyam21/README.md

 <h1>Hi, I'm Swoyam!</h1>
 <h2>About Me</h2>
-<p>I am a Senior year Computer Information Technology student who is enthusiastic in cyber security, information security, network security, and IT operations.
-Skilles and experienced in Several administation, Windows Server, Micorsoft Azure, netowking configuration.
-Eager to implement my skills and experience in real world from the best in an internship opportunity.</p>
+<p>I’m a senior Computer Information Technology student at Minnesota State University, Mankato, with a strong interest in cybersecurity, network defense, and IT operations.
+CompTIA Security+ certified, I bring hands-on experience in system administration, Windows Server (Active Directory, DNS, DHCP), Microsoft Azure, and hybrid identity management.
+I’ve worked extensively with tools like Splunk, Azure Sentinel, Microsoft Defender for Endpoint, Nessus, and Wireshark for threat detection, vulnerability management, and SIEM monitoring.
+I’m also proficient in PowerShell and Python scripting for automation and remediation tasks.
+This GitHub showcases my technical labs and projects in areas like file integrity monitoring, ARP spoofing detection, and building secure Azure AD environments.
+I’m passionate about learning from real-world scenarios and actively seeking opportunities to contribute to impactful cybersecurity initiatives.</p>

 <h2>📊 Cybersecurity Projects</h2>
 <ul>